Sleep benefits your body in more ways than you might think

 Sleep can help control your weight

-A 2019 study showed that four nights of poor sleep can actually make you gain weight.
+If the above sleep benefits weren’t convincing, perhaps this will get your attention: A 2019 study showed that four nights of poor sleep can actually make you gain weight.
 This study revealed that sleeping poorly changes the way your body stores fat, while increasing your risk for obesity.
 There is also research that suggests lack of sleep can lead to increased appetite and diminished feeling of fullness.
 Furthermore, other studies have concluded that sleep deprivation affects food preferences.
 People who are sleep deprived tend to prefer foods high in calories and carbs.
 In addition, getting less sleep can disrupt your metabolism, further causing you to gain weight.

 Sleep benefits your creative juices